maboglia/Corso-Javascript/appunti/Lesson2_01_JQuery.md

 $("div").removeClass("content"); removes class "content" from all <div> elements
 $("div").toggleClass("content");
 ```

-// toggles the class "content" on all <div> elements (adds it if it doesn't exist, and removes it if it does)
-You can also check to see if a selected element has a particular CSS class, and then run some code if it does.
-You would check this using an if statement.
-Here is an example:
-view plain?

 Se un elemento è di una determinata classe allora esegui il codice: